SummaryRead the full fact sheet

 - Pets and other animals may have died and need to be removed.
 For advice on safe disposal of animals, speak to your local council or veterinarian.

-- Flooding can cause excessive mould growth, which must be cleaned up before moving back to your home.
+- Flooding can cause excessive growth, which must be cleaned up before moving back to your home.

 - Flooding may cause sewage to overflow inside your home.
 Contaminated areas must be cleaned and disinfected.
 Keep children and pets away until the clean-up is completed.